top of page

 suggested for grades 7th-9th

-Writing isn't just about having good ideas.
+growing Grammar I: Writing isn't just about having good ideas.
 A good writer studies mechanics in order to write correctly, logically, and intelligently.
 This class covers the first five parts of speech (nouns, pronouns, verbs, adjectives, and adverbs) along with thorough instruction in verb tenses and simple sentence structure to help the student achieve better success in writing.

-This class covers the subject complements – predicate nominatives & predicate adjectives – and the object complements – direct objects & indirect objects.
+growing Grammar II: This class covers the subject complements – predicate nominatives & predicate adjectives – and the object complements – direct objects & indirect objects.
 Next, pronouns are covered in greater depth, and a new part of speech – the conjunction – is covered.
 Finally, this class covers instruction in varying sentence structures and how to avoid common sentence errors.

-This course will help the student easily and naturally progress from the five-paragraph essay to an essay of up to ten paragraphs.
-While helping students continue good essay planning and outlining skills, we will demonstrate key ways to grow the essay, through constructing stronger introductions and conclusions, improving writing voice, creating significance (personal narrative essay), showing rather than telling and using figurative language (descriptive essay), using sources (expository essay), and creating debate (persuasive essay).
+growing the essay i: This class helps students naturally progress from the five-paragraph essay to an essay of up to ten paragraphs utilizing the rough draft and revision method.
+While helping students continue good essay planning and outlining skills, we discuss key ways to grow the essay, through constructing stronger introductions and conclusions, improving writing voice, showing rather than telling (descriptive essay) and creating significance (personal narrative essay).